BUSH school Adventures

 What does it look like?

-Once a month, a small group of kids and nature mentors head into the bush for the morning.
+Once every 2-3 months a small group of kids and nature mentors head into the bush for the morning.

 Each session may include: stories to awaken curiosity; games to get things moving; a journey leading to more focused activity.
 We usually finish with some reflection on what we’ve experienced and learned, and a celebration of what we’ve achieved or what we’re grateful for.